-Narendra Modi asks BJP leadership to provide names of ministers who skip Parliament duty
+Narendra Modi asks BJP leadership for names of ministers who skip Parliament duty

 Citing the work done by Mahatma Gandhi, Modi also asked parliamentarians to help in eradicating diseases like leprosy and tuberculosis.
 When asked to inaugurate a hospital for lepers, Gandhi had said that he would rather be invited to put a lock on it, Modi said.

-Joshi said the prime minister noted that India has fixed a 2025 deadline to eradicate tuberculosis, against the global deadline of 2030.
+Joshi said the prime minister reminded leaders that India has fixed a 2025 deadline to eradicate tuberculosis, against the global deadline of 2030.